 The Basque region of Spain is characterized by stunning landscapes, delectable cuisine and quaint villages.
-For many travelers, it would be easy to spend at least a month on a tour of the Basque Country, swooning over the gorgeous coastline and gorging on pintxos (Basque-style tapas) while wandering from town to town.
-Unfortunately, most visitors don’t have that much time, so we created a 3-Day Basque Country itinerary that allows people to experience the region in just a few days.
+For many travelers to Spain, it would be easy to spend at least a month on a tour of the Basque Country, swooning over the gorgeous coastline and gorging on pintxos (Basque-style tapas) while wandering from town to town.
+Unfortunately, most visitors to Spain don’t have that much time, so we created a 3-Day Basque Country itinerary that allows people to experience the region in just a few days.

-Note: Our planned route can be added as part of a longer Northern Spain Itinerary or as an additional destination in a big city Spain Itinerary.
+Note: Our planned route can be added as part of a longer Northern Spain Itinerary or as an additional destination on a complete Spain Itinerary.

 Even on a short trip, it’s possible to visit two cities in Basque Country.
 Well-known (and foodie-favored) San Sebastian is a top destination – and should be on every Basque itinerary – but staying in one of the less-visited Basque villages is also highly recommended.
 With a plethora of charming places to choose from, it can be difficult to decide which town to add to a Basque tour.
 However, from the towns we visited, we most liked Hondarribia – a town that sits just west of the French border and is conveniently 2km from the San Sebastian Airport.